 The Potential for Collateral Consequences

-Likewise, a solicitation conviction can also lead to a loss of employment or job opportunity.
+Likewise, a Patronizing conviction can also lead to a loss of employment or job opportunity.
 Employers are not obligated to ignore a person’s criminal history during the hiring process.
 However, a zealous attorney in Islip will work with prosecutors to ensure that someone charged with this crime receives the most favorable outcome possible.

 Call an Islip Patronizing Attorney Today

-If you face solicitation charges in Islip, you are likely intimidated and overwhelmed.
+If you face Patronizing charges in Islip, you are likely intimidated and overwhelmed.
 Now is the time to speak to an attorney.
 Aggressive attorney Mike Schillinger will help you beat these charges to keep your reputation intact.
 We will fight for you.